weewx/weewx/docs_src/quickstarts/redhat.md

 When you use `yum` to uninstall WeeWX, it does not touch WeeWX data, logs, or any changes you might have made to the WeeWX configuration.
 It also leaves the `weewx` user, since data and configuration files were owned by that user.
-To remove the remaining WeeWX bits:
+To remove every trace of WeeWX:

 ```{.shell .copy}
 sudo yum remove weewx